20 April 2020

 - Maintaining a high standard of hygiene and general cleanliness is especially important at workplaces where people work close to other people and used shared equipment, tools or instruments.

 - Keyboards and other devices should also be cleaned regularly.
 Request cleaning instructions from equipment manufacturers and suppliers and make sure that the necessary cleaning supplies are easily available.

-- Provide guidance on regular and effective hand washing (THL video) and remind people about proper coughing hygiene (THL video).
+Provide guidance on regular and effective hand washing (the Finnish Institute for Health and Welfare video) and remind people about proper coughing hygiene (the Finnish Institute for Health and Welfare video).

 - Ensure that everyone who visits the workplace, including partners and subcontractors, have access to hand washing facilities.
 If hand washing is not possible, keep alcohol-based hand sanitizer available.

-- Instructions on hand washing and coughing hygiene can be printed from THL’s material bank (A4, A3, MP4)
+- Instructions on hand washing and coughing hygiene can be printed from the Finnish Institute for Health and Welfare’s material bank (A4, A3, MP4)

-- More detailed instructions on hand washing and coughing (in Finnish).
+- More detailed instructions on hand washing and coughing.

-Consider whether there is a need to change the sickness absence policies of the workplace.
+Consider whether there is a need to change the sick leave policies of the workplace.

-- The Finnish Institute of Occupational Health supports the Confederation of Finnish Industries recommendation on adopting the practice of self-certified sick leave during epidemics.
-This would make it possible for employees to stay at home to recover by notifying the employer themselves, without a doctor’s certificate, for 3–7 days, for example.
-See the recommendation issued by the Confederation of Finnish Industries (in Finnish)
+- Please adopt the practice of self-certified sick leave at the workplace.
+The Finnish Institute of Occupational Health supports the recommendation by the Confederation of Finnish Industries on adopting the practice of self-certified sick leave during epidemics.
+This would make it possible for employees to stay home to recover by notifying the employer themselves, without a doctor’s certificate, for 3–7 days, for example.
+Guideline of the Confederation of Finnish Industries

 Travel and quarantine